Articles

 Not cheap if you need circulation, better for books than board games, steeper learning curve, and manual entry for most games.

-Best for: Small libraries that primarily lend books but also have some games.
+Best for small libraries that primarily lend books but also have some games.

 BoardGameGeek Collection Manager